Thomas S. Nesbitt, M.D., M.P.H.

 At the request of the California governor and the UC Office of the President, Nesbitt led a team that successfully applied for more than $22 million in funding from the Federal Communications Commission to establish the California Telehealth Network, which is linking more than 800 sites in a digital health highway.
 The undertaking is destined to become one of the most expansive broadband networks in the nation dedicated to health care.
 Under Nesbitt’s leadership, UC Davis has secured nearly $100 million in funding from diverse sources to advance telehealth infrastructure, services, education and research.

 Nesbitt has led development of UC Davis’ PRIME programs, which prepare physicians to serve in rural and underserved urban areas.
-A popular teacher and mentor, Nesbitt is active in bringing excellent education to students at the undergraduate and graduate professional levels.
-He played a significant role in establishing UC Davis’ Center for Virtual Care, a training resource for students and working professionals throughout the region, and leads UC Davis’ nationally recognized Continuing Medical Education programs.
+A popular teacher and mentor, Nesbitt was active in bringing excellent education to students at the undergraduate and graduate professional levels.
+He played a significant role in establishing UC Davis’ Center for Virtual Care, a training resource for students and working professionals throughout the region, and led UC Davis’ nationally recognized Continuing Medical Education programs.

 Together with leaders of the National Cancer Institute-designated Comprehensive Cancer Center, Nesbitt launched the UC Davis Cancer Care Network, bringing advanced cancer care and the latest clinical research to Northern California’s rural communities, as well as a robust telehealth program that brings UC Davis clinical expertise to patients in dozens of hospitals, clinics and even farm-labor camps throughout the state.